Smartwatch: 1990s

-The Timex Datalink wristwatch, was introduced in 1994.
-The early Timex Datalink Smartwatches realized a wireless data transfer mode to receive data from a PC.
-Appointments and contacts created with Microsoft Schedule+, the predecessor of MS Outlook, could be easily transmitted to the watch via a screen blinking light protocol.
+The Timex Datalink, introduced in 1994, was the first watch capable of transferring data wirelessly from a computer.
+Appointments and contacts created with Microsoft Schedule+ (the predecessor to MS Outlook) could be downloaded to the watch via patterns of visible light, which were displayed by a computer monitor and then detected by the watch's optical sensor.

-In early 1990s HMT Limited, the Indian state-run watch company, launched their first batch of digital watches, named 'Astra' which was sold in Indian market like hot cakes, even in black.
+In 1998, Steve Mann designed and built the world's first Linux wristwatch.
+He presented it at the IEEE ISSCC on 7 February 2000, where he was dubbed "the father of wearable computing".
+The watch later appeared on the cover of Linux Journal in July 2000, in which it was the topic of a featured article.

-In 1998, Steve Mann invented, designed, and built the world's first Linux wristwatch, which he presented at IEEE ISSCC2000 on 7 February 2000, where he was named "the father of wearable computing".
-See also Linux Journal, where Mann's Linux wristwatch appeared on the cover and was the feature article of LJ Issue 75.
-Seiko launched the Ruputer in Japan – a wristwatch computer with a 3.6 MHz processor.
-It was not very successful, since instead of a touchscreen it used a joystick-like device to input characters (much like high scores in arcade games), and the small screen with a resolution at 102x64 in 4 greyscales made it hard to read large amounts of text.
+Seiko launched the Ruputer in 1998 in Japan, a wristwatch computer with a 3.6 MHz processor.
+The Ruputer failed to achieve wide success due to its small, hard-to-read screen, cumbersome joystick method of navigation and text input, and poor battery life.
 Outside of Japan, this watch was distributed as the Matsucom onHand PC.
-Despite the rather low demand, the Matsucom onHand PC was distributed until 2006, making it a smartwatch with a rather long life cycle.
-Ruputer and onHand PC applications are fully compatible.
-This watch is sometimes considered the first smartwatch as it was the first one to offer graphics display (albeit monochrome) and many 3rd party applications (mostly homebrew).
+Despite low demand, it was distributed until 2006, making it a smartwatch with a long life cycle.
+Ruputer and onHand PC applications are fully compatible with each other.
+This watch is sometimes considered the first smartwatch, as it was the first to display graphics (albeit in monochrome), and third-party applications (mostly homebrew).

 In 1999, Samsung launched the world's first watch phone, the SPH-WP10.
-It had a protruding antenna, a monochrome LCD screen, and a 90-minutes of talk time with an integrated speaker and microphone.
+It had a protruding antenna, monochrome LCD screen, and 90-minute talk time with an integrated speaker and microphone.